soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/configure-supervision-policies.md

 - **Step 4 (required)** - [Set up a supervision policy](configure-supervision-policies.md#setupsuper)

     You'll create supervision policies in the Security & Compliance Center.
-These policies define which communications are subject to review in your organization, and specifies who should perform reviews.
+These policies define which communications are subject to review in your organization and specifies who should perform reviews.
 Communications include email and Microsoft Teams communications, as well as 3rd-party platform communications (such as Facebook, Twitter, etc.)

 - **Step 5 - (optional)** [Test your new supervision policy](configure-supervision-policies.md#TestPolicy)